Ecogenomics/GTDBTk/README.md

 ## ✨ New Features

-GTDB-Tk v2.3.0+ includes the following new features:
+GTDB-Tk v2.4.0+ includes the following new features:
-- New functionality ``convert_to_species`` function to convert GTDB genome IDs to GTDB species names
+- `FastANI` has been replaced by `skani` as the primary tool for computing Average Nucleotide Identity (ANI).Users may notice slight variations in the results compared to those obtained using `FastANI`.

 ## 📈 Performance